Azimuthal correlations of prompt D mesons with charged particles in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02

-In this paper, results of azimuthal correlations of prompt D mesons with charged particles at midrapidity in \pp and \pPb collisions at $\snn = 5.02$ \TeV are presented, where ``prompt'' refers to D mesons produced from charm-quark fragmentation, including the decay of excited charmed resonances.
-The study of the near-side correlation peak is strongly connected to the characterisation of charm jets and of their internal structure, in terms of their particle multiplicity, angular profile, and the transverse-momentum distribution of the jet constituents.
-Probing the near-side peak features as a function of the charged-particle transverse momentum ($\pt$), possibly up to values of a few \GeVc, can provide insight into how the jet-momentum fraction not carried by the D meson is redistributed among the other particles produced by the parton fragmentation, as well as on the correlation between the $\pt$ of these particles and their radial displacement from the jet axis, which is closely related to the width of the near-side correlation peak.
+In this paper, results of azimuthal correlations of prompt D mesons with charged particles at midrapidity in \pp and \pPb collisions at $\snn = 5.02$ \TeV are presented, where ``prompt'' refers to D mesons produced from charm-quark fragmentation, including the decay of excited charmed resonances and excluding D mesons produced from beauty-hadron weak decays.
+The study of the near-side correlation peak is strongly connected to the characterisation of charm jets and of their internal structure, in terms of their particle multiplicity and angular profile.
+Probing the near-side peak features as a function of the charged-particle transverse momentum ($\pt$), possibly up to values of a few \GeVc, gives not only access to the transverse-momentum distribution of the jet constituents, but can also provide insight into how the jet-momentum fraction not carried by the D meson is shared among the other particles produced by the parton fragmentation, as well as on the correlation between the $\pt$ of these particles and their radial displacement from the jet axis, which is closely related to the width of the near-side correlation peak.
 This study provides further and complementary information with respect to the analysis of charm jets reconstructed as a single object through a track-clustering algorithm and tagged by their charm content~\cite{Aad:2011td,Acharya:2019zup,Sirunyan:2016fcs}.